 The ability to offer one or more foreign languages is now a natural requirement of an increasing number of jobs.
-Whilst languages on their own can lead to careers in teaching, interpreting and translating, colleges and universities nowadays reflect the needs of business and industry by offering courses
+Whilst languages on their own can lead to careers in teaching, interpreting and translating, colleges and universities nowadays reflect the needs of business and industry by offering courses which combine languages with a variety of other studies - accountancy, business, law, marketing and tourism.
 Science and modern languages are also increasingly popular.
 Many such courses include work placements or study abroad.